clan-lol/clan-core/docs/admins/secrets-management.md

 Public key: age1wkth7uhpkl555g40t8hjsysr20drq286netu8zptw50lmqz7j95sw2t3l7
 Generated age private key at '/home/joerg/.config/sops/age/keys.txt' for your user.
 Generated age private key at '/home/joerg/.config/sops/age/keys.txt' for your user.
 Please back it up on a secure location or you will lose access to your secrets.
-Also add your age public key to the repository with 'clan secrets users add youruser age1wkth7uhpkl555g40t8hjsysr20drq286netu8zptw50lmqz7j95sw2t3l7' (replace you user with your user name)
+Also add your age public key to the repository with 'clan secrets users add YOUR_USER age1wkth7uhpkl555g40t8hjsysr20drq286netu8zptw50lmqz7j95sw2t3l7' (replace YOUR_USER with your actual username)
 ```

 ⚠️ **Important**: Backup the generated private key securely, or risk losing access to your secrets.

+> Note: All generated secrets that the `clan CLI` places in your repository are safe to be commit into version control (i.e. with `git`).

 Next, add your public key to the Clan flake repository: